 On January 24, 2017, President Trump issued a Presidential Memorandum Regarding Construction of the Keystone XL Pipeline directing the USACE and other Federal permitting agencies to process expeditiously Keystone's permit applications for the Project.
-Keystone submitted the application for a Presidential Permit on January 26, 2017, and it was subsequently issued on March 23, 2017.
+Keystone submitted the application for Presidential Permit on January 26, 2017, and it was subsequently issued on March 23, 2017.

-To assist with your review, the following documents are provided:
+The following documents are provided for review:

-• Standard Form 4345 (imbedded herein) - The standard Form 4345 and additional information required for PCNs are included at the front of this package.
-The two waterbody features requiring a PCN are addressed including information related to the applicable PCN criteria, location, crossing length, anticipated construction method, and estimates of temporary and permanent impacts.
+- Standard Form 4345 (imbedded herein) The standard Form 4345 and additional information required for PCNs are included at the front of this package.
+The one waterbody feature requiring a PCN is addressed including information related to the applicable PCN criteria, location, crossing length, anticipated construction method, and estimates of temporary and permanent impacts.
 Information relative to non-PCN features are also provided principally consisting of location and whether proposed impacts are temporary or permanent.
-Keystone has adopted the USACE Regulatory Guidance Letter 16-01, dated October 31, 2016, on jurisdiction of waters of the United States and is not requesting jurisdictional concurrence due to the nature of the Project scope.
+Keystone has adopted the USACE Regulatory Guidance Letter 16-01, dated October 31, 2016, on jurisdiction of waters of the United States and is not requesting jurisdictional concurrence due to the nature of the Project scope. - PCN Waterbody Mapbook (Attachment A) The waterbody crossing requiring a PCN is illustrated on a U.S. Geological Survey (USGS) topographic base at a scale of 1:6,000, as well as on a digital ortho-rectified photographic base at the same scale.
+The pipeline mileposts and anticipated construction work spaces are included.
+The aerial photographic base was produced by the National Agricultural Imagery Program (NAIP) from aerial imagery acquired during the 2016 agricultural growing season.